 A defendant in a defamation case may raise a variety of defenses, whether it is libel or slander.
+Generally, defamation occurs when one party publishes or broadcasts false information about someone else, causing an injury to one's reputation.
 To understand how a defendant might defend against such charges, it may help to first familiarize yourself with the elements of libel and slander.

 The common law traditionally presumed that a statement was false once a plaintiff proved that the statement was defamatory.
 Under modern law, a plaintiff who is a public official or public figure must prove falsity as a prerequisite for recovery.
 Some states have likewise now provided that falsity is an element of defamation that any plaintiff must prove in order to recover.
 Where this is not a requirement, truth serves as an affirmative defense to an action for libel or slander.